deadlyvipers/dojo_rules/introduction.md

 Hi my name is Peter.
-My favorite Code School path so far is Git Real 2
+My favorite Code School path so far is Ruby